 If you are wondering how to tip in Croatia – especially who should you tip and who shouldn’t be tipped, as well as how much to actually tip, you’re at the right place!
 This is what we’re going to talk about in today’s article.

-Who to tip in Croatia?
+Who should you tip in Croatia?

 Normally, you can tip almost any type of worker in the country and they will probably not feel offended.